unixorn/ha-mqtt-discoverable/README.md

 # Set the initial text displayed in HA UI, publishing an MQTT message that gets picked up by HA
 my_text.set_text("Some awesome text")
 ```

+## Availability Management

+This project supports manual availability topics so Home Assistant can reflect whether an entity is online or offline.

+- Set `manual_availability=True` in `Settings` to enable manual availability handling.
+- The library will set a retained LWT ("offline").
+After your entity is ready, publish "online" to the same topic.
+- Entities created with manual availability expose `availability_topic` and the helper `set_availability(True|False)`.

+See detailed guidance and examples in `docs/availability.md`.

 ## FAQ